7 Things That Have Changed in the Hospitality Industry and the 1 Constant

 One thing that has consistently invited negative reviews and unhappy guests is the one thing

-that hasn’t changed in the last 20 years… bed bugs.
+that hasn’t changed in the last 20 years… bed bugs in hotels.
 Bed bugs have always been present with travelers and therefore, present at hotels.
 While hotels are common places for bed bugs to thrive due to the high volume of guests coming and going, the presence of bed bugs in a hotel can vary depending on many factors like regularity of bed bug inspections, the quality of pest management practices, the volume of guests, and the frequency of travel to and from areas with known bed bug problems.

 Hospitality Industry Bed bugs.